normanandsons/finsemble-adapter/README.md

 catchIntent(intentType: FDC3IntentType, callback: (payload: FDC3Context, fsblData: any) => void);
 ```

-Theoretically according to the FDC3 specification, matching up `raiseIntent` to an application capable of handling it should be done by configuring an application with an "App Discovery" server.
+According to the FDC3 specification, matching up `raiseIntent` to an application capable of handling it should be done by referencing an "App Discovery" service.
 This library side-steps this issue by allowing applications to imperatively catch intents raised elsewhere.

 We also include the Finsemble event data as a second parameter to the callback, this allows you to inspect, for example, where the intent was raised, which is very useful if you don't want a
 window to respond to it's own intents.